-Anyone who wants to repeat an experiment in modern physics has to undergo many years of training: only then will she or he be able to ask nature a specific question through experiment and to understand the answer f the experience is in fact essential to every mystical training and is the very aim of the spiritual instruction.
+- Anyone who wants to repeat an experiment in modern physics has to undergo many years of training: only then will she or he be able to ask nature a specific question through experiment and to understand the answer - · Similarly, a deep mystical experience requires many years of training under a master and as in scientific training the time spent in training does not guarantee success.
+If successful, the student can repeat the experiment.
+The repeatability o - f the experience is in fact essential to every mystical training and is the very aim of the spiritual instruction.
 A mystical experience is not any more unique than a modern experiment in physics: a page from a journal of modern experimental physics will be as mysterious to the uninitiated as a Tibetan mandala.
 Both are records of enquiries into the nature of the universe.